-- 1. As an academic institution, Gdynia Maritime University, ("the University"), operates under the Higher Education and Science Act of the 20th of June 2018 ("the Act") (Journal of Laws [Dziennik Ustaw] of 30.08.2018, item 1668 with further amendments), other universally applicable regulations, these Articles of Association, as well as the rules in force at the University. - 2.
-The name Gdynia Maritime University was assigned by regulation of the Minister of Marine Economy and Inland Navigation of the 2nd of June 2018 (Journal of Laws of 16.06.2018, item 1362). - 3.
+- As an academic institution, Gdynia Maritime University, ("the University"), operates under the Higher Education and Science Act 20 June 2018 ("the Act") (Journal of Laws [Dziennik Ustaw] of 30.08.2018, item 1668 with further amendments), other universally applicable regulations, these Statutes, as well as the rules in force at the University. - 2.
+The name Gdynia Maritime University was assigned by regulation of the Minister of Marine Economy and Inland Navigation of 2 June 2018 (Journal of Laws of 16.06.2018, item 1362). - 3.
 Under the Act, the University is a maritime education institution overseen by the Minister responsible for the Maritime Economy. - 4.
 The University has a legal personality. - 5.
 The seat of the University is in Gdynia. - 6.
 In Polish, Uniwersytet Morski w Gdyni shall be officially abbreviated to UMG. - 7.
 The official English abbreviation for Gdynia Maritime University shall be GMU.